matteing/monarch-cli/README.md

 # Monarch CLI

-This is an unofficial, read-only Monarch Money CLI.
-It also exposes all its functionality through an MCP server.
+A ✨ joyful CLI and MCP server for Monarch Money.

 > [!IMPORTANT]
 > I built this for myself!
-This project uses Monarch's private API, so it may break occasionally.
 It is not affiliated with or endorsed by Monarch.

 ## Why?